LeonardoJaques/knife/README.md

 -- Pratics - every day!!!

-    - Code Katas: The second idea is similar is a Kata.
+  <blockquote>	  - Code Katas: The second idea is similar is a Kata.
 Japanese for form or pattern, Kata are exercises where the novice   repeatedly tries to emulate a master. - link https://github.com/gamontal/awesome-katas

     - Code Dojos:  A Coding Dojo is a meeting where a bunch of coders get together to work on a programming challenge.
 They are there have fun and to engage in DeliberatePractice in order to improve their skills.

     - Code koans: A Koan is a Zen Buddhism story or statement that focuses not on a rational answer but more of an intuitive one.
-These lessons intend the answerer to look beyond the obvious for a deeper smarter more meaningful answer
+These lessons intend the answerer to look beyond the obvious for a deeper smarter more meaningful answer </blockquote>

 -- html5
   - https://platform.html5.org/